tewhatuora/air-fhir-ig/input/pagecontent/immunisationEventSearch.md

 ### Behaviour

-* Patient record/NHI is validated
+* Patient record/NHI is validated.
 * Immunisation records that belong to all the NHIs (live and dormant) that have the same consumer id matching the consumer id assigned to the NHI submitted in the request will be returned.
 * If a target disease is provided, only immunisations for that disease are returned.
 * If one or more status reasons are provided, only immunisations which do NOT contain any of those status reasons are returned.
 * If one or more statuses are provided, only immunisations which do NOT contain any of those statuses are returned.
 * If ImmSOT is unable to map a vaccine to the target disease provided (e.g. invalid disease code), no immunisations will be returned.
-* If admin scope is also present, then include the full data quality result with the response.
-* If access is restricted to the NHI in the Search request or any linked NHIs (live or dormant), then return an empty result, with redacted metadata.
+* If access is restricted to the NHI in the Search request or any linked NHIs (live or dormant), then an empty result will be returned, with redacted metadata.

 ### Responses
 Content-Type: application/fhir+json

-#### Search returns results
+#### Search results example
 HTTP/1.1 200 OK

 ```json